doximity/swift-style-guide/README.markdown

 ### Type Inference

-Prefer compact code and let the compiler infer the type for constants or variables of single instances.
+Prefer compact code and let the compiler infer the type for constants or variables of single instances when expressions are simple.
+For more complex expressions, types can make the code more readable and faster to compile.
+If it's hard to immediately understand what type an expression is using or returns it's probably worth including some types.
+If any type inference time warnings appear it's also necessary to add more types.
+This is especially common in heavily chained reactive expressions.
 Type inference is also appropriate for small (non-empty) arrays and dictionaries.
 When required, specify the specific type such as `CGFloat` or `Int16`.

 **Preferred:**
 ```swift